 You may see a company doctor if you wish, but you have the right to choose your doctor and also to decide who, if anyone, you want to accompany you to the doctor.
 You have the right to decline to have the company nurse or any employer representative accompany you to the hospital, doctor, or any other medical visit.

 Your employer can't discriminate or retaliate against you.
 Contact us if you need assistance.

 Tell your employer right away if you are injured on the job or diagnosed with an occupational disease.
 Employers need to be familiar with the situation when the L&I paperwork arrives so that they can help you plan your return to work.

-The sooner you are able to return to work after an injury, whether in a light‑duty or a modified job (with your doctor's approval), the more likely you are to recover and earn your pre-injury salary.
+The sooner you are able to return to work after an injury, whether in a light-duty or modified job (with your doctor's OK), the more likely you are to recover and earn your pre-injury salary.

 What to expect from your employer

 Your employer needs to:

 - Make sure you receive prompt medical attention.